 The Canons were succeeded in 1969 by the Model Code of Professional Responsibility.
 The Model Code consists of canons, ethical considerations, and disciplinary rules.
 The canons and ethical considerations are aspirational (what attorneys should do).
 The disciplinary rules are mandatory (what attorneys must do) and state the “minimum level of conduct below which no lawyer can fall without being subject to disciplinary action,” (see "Preliminary Statement," Model Code of Professional Responsibility (1983)).

-In 1983, the ABA adopted the Model Rules of Professional Conduct to replace the Code.1 The Rules set forth the duties of a lawyer.
+In 1983, the ABA replaced the code with the Model Rules of Professional Conduct, which it has since amended several times.
+The Rules set forth the duties of a lawyer.
 The comment to the Rules states that “[v]iolation of a Rule should not give rise to a cause of action nor should it create any presumption that a legal duty has been breached.
 The Rules are designed to provide guidance to lawyers and to provide a structure for regulating conduct through disciplinary agencies.”
 Since the ABA is a private organization, its ethics rules generally do not have the force of law and the Rules have no legal effect unless affirmatively adopted by the controlling jurisdiction.